 Maidenwell’s Coomba Falls, a scenic 30-minute drive away, is an idyllic spot to unpack your picnic and graze.
 Pack your cossie (swimming costume) if it’s a warm day as this is one of the region’s best waterholes, perfectly chilled for a quick dip.

-If Coomba Falls inspires you, here are nine more waterfalls and waterholes in Southern Queensland Country to help plan your next trip!
+If Coomba Falls inspires you, here’s nine more waterfalls and waterholes in Southern Queensland Country to help plan your next trip!

 4PM: HONEST STOPS ON THE HOMEWARD BOUND

-While the homeward road is calling, it’s good to remember you’re driving through a region full of the freshest produce!
-Support local and keep your eyes peeled (no pun intended) for mountains of mandarins and oranges (or other in-season fruit/vegetables) at roadside stalls.
+While the road home is calling, remember that you’re driving through a region full of the freshest produce!
+Support local and keep your eyes peeled (no pun intended) for mountains of mandarins and oranges (or other in-season fruit and vegetables) at roadside stalls.
 Orange you glad you read this blog?